 The disciples described the events of the day, as far as they knew them, to Jesus, who they didn't yet recognise, saying that some women had seen the tomb empty and had seen angels; that some of the disciples had already been to the tomb to check it out, and found that it was empty.
 Jesus began to speak to them and said, ‘Did not the Messiah have to suffer these things and then enter his glory’.
 He started talking to them about Old Testament Scriptures - Hebrew Scriptures and prophecies - and started going over the prophetic story of who the Messiah would be.
 They end up in Emmaus and Jesus agrees to stay with them at their request.
 He breaks bread and suddenly they recognise who he is.
 As soon as they have that recognition, he disappears.

-The disciples rush back to Jerusalem to tell the Eleven disciples, and others, who they found gathered together the news that they'd encountered Jesus, only to find that the Eleven disciples said that he'd appeared to Simon; Simon Peter already had an appearance.
+The disciples rush back to Jerusalem to tell the eleven disciples, and others, who they found gathered together the news that they had encountered Jesus, only to find that the eleven disciples said that he had appeared to Simon; Simon Peter already had an appearance.
 During the day after appearing to Mary Magdalene, and to the women, Jesus appears to 2 men on the road to Emmaus, and also to Simon Peter.
 This appearance to Simon Peter is also mentioned in 1 Corinthians 15: 3 - 6, Paul describes a series of resurrection appearances.

 Jesus Teaches About the Messiah from the Scriptures